website

 3. Go places or do things that remind you of them

 My sister lived outside of New York City for more than a decade and I visited her there many times, making countless memories.
-When I had the opportunity to travel back to NYC this year, I made sure to make a stop at one of her favorite rooftop bars.
-And one of her best friends met up with me there which just made me feel like she was also there with us somehow.
+When I had the opportunity to travel back to NYC the year after she died, I made sure to make a stop at one of her favorite rooftop bars, and met up with one of her best friends.
+I recently took another trip to NYC and just being in the city reminds me of her and makes me feel closer to her.

 Amanda and Alison at a rooftop bar in NYC in 2010 next to the same rooftop bar in 2021